-The Compliance Officer ("CO") (as appointed by the Board) z the Company's Compliance Function and is independent of the Company's activity and reports to the Board.
-The main responsibility of the CO is to monitor and periodically assess the adequacy and effectiveness of the measures and procedures put in place in accordance with the Markets in Financial Instrument Directive II ("MiFID II") and related legislation.
+The Compliance Officer ("CO") (as appointed by the Board) heads the Company's Compliance Function and is independent of the Company's activity and reports to the Board.
+The main responsibility of the CO is to monitor and periodically assess the adequacy and effectiveness of the measures and procedures put in place in accordance with the MIFID II and related legislation.

-The CO is appointed to advise and assist the senior managers, the Company's officers and any other external staff placed at the disposal or, under the control of the Company, in relation to compliance with their regulatory obligations under MIFID II.
+The CO is appointed to advise and assist the senior managers, Company's officers and any other external staff placed at the disposal or, under the control of the Company, in relation to compliance with their regulatory obligations under MIFID II.